maximelafarie/ngx-smart-loader/src/ngx-smart-loader/README.md

 }
 ```

+If you need to start the loader automatically, consider using the `autostart` parameter.

 ## Http calls
 Following the same example as above, you can use the `NgxSmartLoaderService` to start a loader.
 Here's a more concrete example: